HoomanAshaari/expense-tracker/README.md

 ## Technical Decisions

-- For now, I only made used docker for running MySQL, one reason for that is because there is a challenge with making the current project dockerized (docker inside docker), because of the use of testcontainers.
+- For now, I only used docker for running MySQL, one reason for that is because there is a challenge with making the current project dockerized (docker inside docker), because of the use of testcontainers.
   Later we may address it.
-- I have used Spring boot 3 and Java 21, which are the LTS versions of them at this point.
+- I have used **Spring boot 3 and Java 21**, which are the LTS versions of them at this point.
+- **SLF4J** has been used for logging events (for now we're only using console appender), also there is a custom logger aspect, logging input/outputs of controllers (except for users which are carrying sensitive data)
-- Spring security with a combination of JWT has been used, which provides a stateless secure mechanism for authentication and authorization. (although authorization is not added yet.)
+- **Spring security with a combination of JWT** has been used, which provides a stateless secure mechanism for authentication and authorization. (although authorization is not added yet.)
-- Spring Data JPA has been used because of its great features for the accessing database.
+- **Spring Data JPA** has been used because of its great features for the accessing database.
-- MySQL database has been chosen, since it's a great performing open source SQL solution.
+- **MySQL database** has been chosen since it's a great performing open source SQL solution.

-- I've tried to mostly implement main services using TDD approach:
+- I've tried to mostly implement main services using **TDD** approach:
-  - Some integration-tests have been added for authentication mechanism testing.
+    - Some **integration-tests** have been added for authentication mechanism testing.
-  - Some unit tests have been added for main resources APIs and services.
+    - Some **unit tests** have been added for main resources APIs and services.

 ## TODOs: